-enforcement agencies, there have been significant and efforts successful to reduce casualties in Somerset over the last twenty years.
+Through road safety measures, and partnership working with agencies, enforcement there been significant have and successful efforts to reduce casualties in Somerset over the last twenty years.
 However some of the reduction is attributable to safer vehicles, improved medical care, improved driver standards through changes to the driving test, and national road safety initiatives.